YunoHost-Apps/mailman3_ynh/README.md

 ```

 This is unfortunately a manual step at this point because the package remains experimental.
 Once it matures, this will be integrated into a hook or the default Postfix configuration.
 For now, remember that when you run `yunohost tools regen-conf postfix` or if any installation invokes `regen-conf`, your Postfix configuration will not be changed because it has diverged from the default configuration.
 This may cause you problems if YunoHost core expects that there is some new value in your Postfix configuration.

+### Configure outgoing mail

+Postfix relies on using SMTP which should be configured in your `/etc/postfix/main.cf`.

 ## General Configuration